 NATALIE: So they all hatched while we were gone.
 So there were millions of spiders.
 Most of them were dead underneath the tree when we got home, but, of course, some of them were older than others and bigger than others.
 They were all over our house.
 That was the last year we got a real tree.

 NATALIE: I guess that year it was a thing.
 A lot of people had the same problem that year from this one particular farm.
 Anyway, that’s my Christmas tree story.
 I think we’re going to close now.
 Thank you for joining me for this episode.
 I’m so glad to have you back.

 RACHEL: Yes, thank you.

-This episode of the Flying Free Podcast is sponsored by the Private Flying Free Education and Support Community, which offers courses, workshops, live coaching and more for women of faith seeking hope and healing from emotionally and spiritually abusive relationships and communities.
+NATALIE: This episode of the Flying Free Podcast is sponsored by the Flying Free Sisterhood, which offers courses, workshops, live coaching, and more for women of faith seeking hope and healing from emotionally and spiritually abusive relationships and communities.
 Find out more at joinflyingfree.com.
 Thank you so much for listening.
 Until next time, fly free.